MSPCA-Angell Headquarters

 Take these steps to keep black bears away from your property:

-If you run into a black bear:
+If you encounter a black bear:

 (Please note: These tips are for encounters with black bears only.
 If you are traveling in areas where other types of bears may be present, seek information and advice about how to handle bear encounters in those regions.)